FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Furthermore, the `ens37` interface must be connected to the outside internet (so the associated IP address must be served by a DHCP server or you will have to set it manually.
 It can be published directly or behind a router and therefore there will be a double NAT).

 In this post, we are only concerned with providing internet connectivity, not with device security: PC1 and PCn are connected to the same network with all of the security implications.
-If they were connected to the WiFi network, you could activate a separation client on the access points in order to keep them safe(TODO what is a separation client).
+If they were connected to the WiFi network, you could activate client separation on the access points in order to keep different clients separate and more secure.
 Remember that above I wrote: *"I do not deny that there are many other things to say and to know"*?

 We want to achieve is this flow: